rishykun/6470-2015/ISSUES.md

 GALLERY CONTROLLER
-hide modal of gallery shud go bak to profile on mobile, make sure gallery modal doesnt exceed screen 100%
+hide modal of gallery shud go bak to profile on mobile, make sure gallery modal doesnt exceed screen 100% hide user email if they dont want to show it

 SETUPUSER CONTROLLER
 closing modal should redirect to help if this is the first time